leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-intraoperative-cornearefractive_98
 - Do you have to put me to sleep for pterygium surgery?
+- will i receive anaesthesia for pterygium surgery?
 - Do I have to undergo general anaesthesia for pterygium surgery?
 - Is general anaesthesia required for pterygium surgery?
 - Is general anaesthesia compulsory for pterygium surgery?